johncorbin36/Loyal-Source-Powershell-Scripts/README.md

-# Loyal Source Powershell Scripts
+# Loyal Source Government Services Scripts
-A collection of Powershell scripts I wrote and used while employed at [Loyal Source](https://loyalsource.com/).
+A collection of Powershell and Python scripts I write and use while employed at [Loyal Source](https://loyalsource.com/).
 An Orlando-based workforce solutions provider with exceptional custom solutions for private and government agencies.

 ![Loyal Source Logo.](Loyal-Source-Logo.png "LoyalSource Logo.")